 The combination of rhubarb and rosemary make for one refreshing summer drink.
-This paleo drink is the perfect combination between savory, sweet, and sour!
+This rhubarb mocktail is the perfect combination between savory, sweet, and sour!
 The honey compliments the sour and savory taste from the rosemary oh so well.

 If you like this drink, you will LOVE: